MediaPLUS+: women + diversity= the big picture

 Doubling the number of Canadian women directing scripted TV in two years.
 Join us.

 These reports provide a clear, consistent, year-over-year snapshot of how our media culture is – and is not – reflective of the capacity and vision of Canadian women as well as men.
-In the four years since the launch of the first Women in View on Screen report in 2012, awareness and concern about gender inequity in our screen industries have grown considerably.
-Yet, as this year’s report illustrates, women continue to be vastly under-represented as directors, screenwriters and cinematographers in Canadian feature film and television.
+In the seven years since the launch of the first Women in View on Screen report in 2012, awareness and concern about gender inequity in our screen industries have grown considerably.
+Yet, as this year’s report illustrates, women- and particularly women of colour and Indigenous women- continue to be vastly under-represented as directors, screenwriters and cinematographers in Canadian feature film and television.

 Illustrated with thought-provoking charts and graphics, these reports are a great resource for anyone interested in media diversity.